bskinn/pent/doc/source/tutorial/single_parser.rst

     [[['0.000000'], ['0.000000']], [['-194.490162'], ['-198.587114']]]

-There are two blocks of data here, each with two rows of one value each, so the return value from :meth:`~pent.Parser.capture_body` is a length-two list, where each item of that list represents a 2x1 matrix.
+There are two blocks of data here, each with two rows of one value each, so the return value from |capture_body| is a length-two list, where each item of that list represents a 2x1 matrix.